Noorpur, Uttar Pradesh

-Noorpur is a City and a Municipal Board in Bijnor District in the Indian State of Uttar Pradesh.
+Noorpur is a city and a Municipal Board in Bijnor District in the Indian State of Uttar Pradesh.

 Demographics

-The Noorpur Nagar Palika Parishad has total population of 38,806 of which 20,044 are males while 18,762 are females as per report released by 2011 Census of India.
+The Noorpur Nagar Palika Parishad has a total population of 38,806 of which 20,044 are males while 18,762 are females, as per report released by 2011 Census of India.

-Population of Children with age of 0–6 is 5713 which is 14.72% of total population of Noorpur (NPP).
-In Noorpur Nagar Palika Parishad, Female Sex Ratio is of 936 against state average of 912.
-Moreover, Child Sex Ratio in Noorpur is around 891 compared to Uttar Pradesh state average of 902.
-Literacy rate of Noorpur city is 75.40% higher than state average of 67.68%.
-In Noorpur, Male literacy is around 82.32% while female literacy rate is 68.06%.
+Population of children with age of 0–6 is 5713 or 14.72% of the total population of Noorpur (NPP).
+In Noorpur Nagar Palika Parishad, the female sex ratio is 936 against state average of 912.
+Moreover, the child sex ratio in Noorpur is around 891 compared to Uttar Pradesh state average of 902.
+The literacy rate of Noorpur city is 75.40% higher than the state average of 67.68%.
+In Noorpur, male literacy is around 82.32% while the female literacy rate is 68.06%.

 Population of this town is: Muslims62.87 %, Hindus 27.78%, Sikh 9.12%, Christians 0.20%, and Others 0.03%.

 Noorpur Nagar Palika Parishad has total administration over 6,175 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Palika Parishad limits and impose taxes on properties coming under its jurisdiction.